cisco/mindmeld/source/userguide/entity_resolver.rst

 5. Don’t worry about generating exhaustive lists of possible misspellings or pluralization.
 The resolver will handle those cases.

-Create the synonyms and make them available to your Workbench app, going entity type by entity type.
+Create the synonyms and make them available to your MindMeld app, going entity type by entity type.
 The general process to follow (subject to refinement and even some automation) is this:

 #.
 Choose an entity type